How to Create Botanical Prints Using Gel Plate Printing

 The plate can be cleaned with baby wipes, or warm water and some gentle dish soap.

-As you will notice, with every paint application you typically get two different prints: the main image and the negative.
-Once you get comfortable with the materials, you can try out different color combinations, different papers and subject mater, until you find what works for you.
+Once you get comfortable with the materials, you can then try out different color combinations, different papers and subject mater, until you find what works best for you.
 The possibilities of what you can make are endless, as is the amount of enjoyment you’ll get out of displaying some of your prints around the house.
 And the ability to boast about it to anyone who’ll listen, a bonus 🙂

 TUTORIALS